22torme/Etch-A-Sketch/README.md

-Creating a 16x16 grid of divs with js that can be drawn on.
-Includes change of grid size and color of brush.
+Project idea from The Odin Project.
+This is a simple web app that allows you to create a square grid of varying sizes, change colors, and draw on your grid.

 # Etch-A-Sketch